IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/general_usage/interface/workspace.rst

 3. Main 3D viewport
 4. Property editor
 5. Toolbar with added BIM functionality
+6. Sidebar with BlenderBIM & 4D/5D Toolkit panels
-6. Status bar with information about the currently used Blender and BlenderBIM version
+7. Status bar with information about the currently used Blender and BlenderBIM version

 Additionally, the `File` menue in the Topbar adds menue entries to Create/Open and Save an IFC project directly.